dstnbrkr/componentkit/_docs/indentation.md

 ### Special Case

-As the *only* special case, we generally write `super newWithComponent:` on a single line.
-This is merely for convenience as `super` is a short word and `newWithComponent:` fits nicely at its side, while it works well with Xcode's indentation.
+As the *only* special case, you should generally write `super newWithComponent:` on a single line.
+This is merely for convenience as this fits nicely on one line and works well with Xcode's indentation.
 For example:

 ```objc++
 return [super newWithComponent: